andaluzcoin/andaluzcoin/doc/init.md

 The PID directory (if applicable) and data directory should both be owned by the bitcoin user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the bitcoin user and group.
-Access to bitcoin-cli and other bitcoind rpc clients can then be controlled by group membership.
+It is advised for security reasons to make the configuration file and data directory only readable by theandaluzcoin user and group.
+Access toandaluzcoin-cli and otherandaluzcoind rpc clients can then be controlled by group membership.

 NOTE: When using the systemd .service file, the creation of the aforementioned directories and the setting of their permissions is automatically handled by systemd.
-Directories are given a permission of 710, giving the bitcoin group access to files under it _if_ the files themselves give permission to the bitcoin group to do so.
+Directories are given a permission of 710, giving theandaluzcoin group access to files under it _if_ the files themselves give permission to the bitcoin group to do so.
 This does not allow for the listing of files under the directory.